mimi1405/mensuraflow/src/lib/cutout/SIGN_CONVENTIONS.md

 ## Problem Statement

+Two related bugs were discovered in the cutout system:

+### Bug 1: Sign Convention (Fixed)
-After implementing the hole-aware Martinez fix, a sign-convention bug was discovered where applying cutouts would **increase** the measurement net area instead of decreasing it.
+After implementing hole-aware Martinez handling, a sign-convention bug was discovered where applying cutouts would **increase** the measurement net area instead of decreasing it.

 **Example of the bug:**
 - Original measurement: 118 m²